Employment and skills – Recovery and Resilience Plan

 Jobseekers and businesses will benefit from a customer-oriented service when the online services of the Employment and Economic Development Offices are improved and additional staff hired.
 Work-based immigration will operate more smoothly through the creation of convenient digital services.
 The Ohjaamo one-stop guidance centres will widen the range of their youth services.
 In addition, people with impaired capacity for work will be able to find employment more successfully when structural reforms supporting this are brought forward.

 Research, development and innovation will bring improved productivity and boost the international competitiveness of businesses.
-Additional funding will focus especially on promoting innovation and the national research infrastructure in support of the green transition.
+Additional funding will focus especially on skills and innovation that support the green transition.
+Investment will also be made in research and innovation infrastructure.
+As businesses succeed in the competitive environment, the Finnish economy will grow and employment will rise.

 Sectors most affected by the COVID-19 pandemic will recover and cope with future crises only if they are able to renew and regenerate.
 This is why the Programme aims to support the revival of travel and tourism and the creative and cultural sectors, focusing on competency and research as the basis for this renewal.
 Financial support will be available for exporting and for internationalisation, among other things.
 This will secure jobs – and at the same time offer services and leisure-time experiences to the public at large.